 While you can’t set goals for step count specifically, you can adjust your Move goal.
 But even without goals for step progress, it’s easy to quickly view.

-You can see steps, distance, and flights climbed on Apple Watch, and the Fitness app on iPhone shows your daily, monthly, and yearly distance trends in addition to all the data you can see on Apple Watch.
+In the default Activity app on Apple Watch, you can see steps, distance, and flights climbed.
+And the Fitness app on iPhone shows your daily, monthly, and yearly distance trends in addition to all the data you can see on Apple Watch.

 How to track steps on Apple Watch

 - Open the Activity app on Apple Watch

 - Swipe down or scroll down with the Digital Crown